Satwik-Chirag on the rise: A look at the top performances by the Indian doubles pair in 2019

 The young pair has defeated at least five top 10 players, all for the first time in their careers.
 The list above shows clearly that there are bigger challenges still facing them.
 It is always difficult to beat a world-class pair for the second time, once the veterans of the game figure out a way to counter the Indians’ high-tempo style.

 But the platform has been laid down and their undoubted potential is now resulting in big wins on a consistent basis.
-As they showed in the at the final against Gideon-Sukamuljo, the gap to the best in the world is certainly closing down.
+As they showed in the final against Gideon-Sukamuljo, the gap to the best in the world is certainly closing down.

 “We are not so far from this [elite] level.
 We are at par with the best teams in the world now,” Chirag told ESPN after the win over world champions Ahsan and Setiawan.